Challacombe (horse): 1905: three-year-old season

 Challacombe ended the year with earnings of £6,847 making him the sixth most financially successful horse of the season.

 1906: four-year-old season

 Challacombe remained in training as a four-year-old but failed to win any major races.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Challacombe an "average" winner of the St Leger.

 Stud record

 Challacombe retired from racing to become a breeding stallion but had no success as a sire of winners.
 Challacombe was euthanised on 8 January 1917.

 Pedigree

+^ Challacombe is inbred 3S x 5D to the stallion Thormanby, meaning that he appears third generation on the sire side of his pedigree and fifth generation (via Rogue Rose)^ on the dam side of his pedigree.

+^ Challacombe is inbred 4S x 5D to the stallion King Tom, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Verdure)^ on the dam side of his pedigree.